EstherECho/TriviaGame/README.md

 # TriviaGame

-This is a simple timed game trivia game.
+This is a simple timed trivia game.
 An international food trivia question is presented with four possible answer options.
 The user clicks one of the four answers for each question.
 When the timer runs out, or the user clicks "submit". the game is scored.